Nationalised energy could save households £4,400 in two years, analysis finds

 A nationalised energy company championing renewable and nuclear sources could save British households up to £4,400 over the next two years, new analysis suggests.

-As the government steps in to artificially keep rocketing energy bills at £2,500, to the tune of tens of billions of pounds, research by the Trades Union Congress suggests that Britain’s reliance on its fully privatised energy market has left households with higher costs and dependent on foreign technology and investment.
+As the government steps in to freeze rocketing energy bills at £2,500 a year – an intervention that will cost tens of billions of pounds – research by the Trades Union Congress (TUC) suggests that Britain’s reliance on its fully privatised energy market has left households with higher costs and dependent on foreign technology and investment.

-Conversely, the TUC found, a new British state energy generation firm – in the vein of EDF in France or EnBW in Germany – would see the government receive between £63bn and £122bn in revenues over the next 24 months.
+Conversely, the TUC found, a new British state energy generation company – along the lines of EDF in France or EnBW in Germany – would see the government receive between £63bn and £122bn in revenues over the next 24 months.

 If previous governments had not chosen to privatise the UK’s power plants, ministers could use such money to reduce bills and accelerate the rollout of home insulation, the TUC said.

-The analysis comes as new prime minister Liz Truss stands firm against a public which appears to be largely in favour of a windfall tax on the vast profits of oil and gas giants reaping the unexpected benefits of Vladimir Putin’s war in Ukraine, with one YouGov poll finding three in four voters favour such a move.
+The analysis comes as new prime minister Liz Truss stands firm against a public that appears to be largely in favour of a windfall tax on the vast profits of the oil and gas giants, who are reaping the unexpected benefits of Vladimir Putin’s war in Ukraine.
+One YouGov poll found that three in four voters favour such a move.

 “Privatisation has led to higher bills and colder homes,” said TUC general secretary Frances O’Grady.
 “We need a fairer, greener approach that stops energy companies using UK families like cash machines.